Configuring Screenless Devices for Schools

 • Safeguarding and data protection checks

-Keep the policy practical.
+Keep the policy usable.
 Staff need something they can apply in a live classroom, not a document that only works on paper.

 Train staff for routine use, not technical depth